- Lower School

 - Portfolio Course

 - Contact Us

 THE FINE ARTS APPROACH PROVIDES A STRONG TRADITIONAL GROUNDING, WHICH LEAVES MANY STUDENTS WITH STRONG ENOUGH TECHNICAL SKILLS TO BYPASS FOUNDATION COURSES

 The Lower Sixth begins with a foundation term investigating different approaches to the elements of picture-making such as line, tone, and colour through a wide range of media and techniques, conventional and unconventional, in sketchbooks, and on a larger scale.
 Students become accustomed to observational study through oil painting – both still-life and portrait, and to drawing and printmaking methods including drypoint, linocut, monoprint, and colograph .
-The course is based upon thematic study of topics such as ‘Conflict and Resolution’, exploring psychological, political, philosophical, or aesthetic issues.
+The course is based upon thematic study of topics such as ‘Here and Now’, exploring psychological, political, philosophical, or aesthetic issues.
 Nevertheless individuality and originality are crucial and greatly encouraged.

 The Upper Sixth sees students continue to engage with a theme – this year the topic is ‘I’, allowing a broad examination of identity, environment, and personal enthusiasms.
 The skills of observational study continue to be developed through sustained oil paintings from classical casts and the introduction of work with a life model.
 Students accompany their visual work with written study on a subject relating to the art they have produced.

 The course concludes with the Externally Set Assignment: research and development of personal ideas around a set theme.
 This includes sketchbook work, coursework and 15 hours of examination time.

 Students are given continuous feedback throughout the course on four assessment objectives: